liggettla/chess/README.md

 # chess
-A somewhat organized set of chess studies
+A somewhat organized set of chess studies.